-The purpose of the annual Tax Lien Sale is to collect the delinquent real estate taxes owed to the County's school districts, agencies and local governments.
+The purpose of the annual Tax Lien Sale is to collect the delinquent real estate taxes owed to the County's school districts, agencies, and local governments.

-Basic Overview of the Sale
+Overview of the Sale

-Ohio Revised Code sections 5721.30 to 5721.43 permit the Franklin County Treasurer to collect delinquent real property taxes by selling tax-lien certificates in exchange for payment of the entire delinquency.
-All eligible tax-lien certificates are bundled together and sold as part of a single portfolio.
+Ohio Revised Code sections 5721.30 to 5721.43 permit the Franklin County Treasurer to collect delinquent real property taxes by selling tax lien certificates in exchange for payment of the entire delinquency.
+All eligible tax lien certificates are bundled together and sold as part of a single portfolio.
 The Treasurer's liens are transferred to the purchaser, who is entitled to recover the purchase price and accruing interest.
 Unlike other states, Ohio law does not provide for the sale of individual tax lien certificates or "over-the-counter" liens.

-All Franklin County properties with delinquent taxes are eligible to be sold at the tax-lien certificate sale.
-To be eligible for the sale, the property may not already be set for a sheriff sale, be in bankruptcy, already have a tax contract, be tax exempt or have a pending tax exemption application.
+All Franklin County properties with delinquent taxes are eligible to be sold at the tax lien certificate sale.
+To be eligible for the sale, the property may not already be set for a sheriff sale, be in bankruptcy, already have a tax contract, be tax exempt, or have a pending tax exemption application.

 Amounts due will include an administrative fee that increases from $100.00 when initial notification is sent, to $200 total when certified mail is initiated, and then $300.00 plus 6% interest on the sale date.

-Prior to a tax-lien certificate being sold, the property owner will have received at least three to four tax bills that have remained unpaid and will also have received multiple notices about the delinquent taxes, including the upcoming certificate sale.
+Prior to a tax lien certificate being sold, the property owner will have received at least three to four tax bills that have remained unpaid and will also have received multiple notices about the delinquent taxes, including the upcoming certificate sale.
 In addition, the property owner and property location will have been published in the newspaper.

 Additionally, the Treasurer typically sends a warning letter to delinquent property owners informing them about the potential sale of the lien certificate on their property.
-If taxes are not paid current or a payment plan arranged within the constraints identified in the warning letter, then a certified letter will be mailed to all delinquent property owners listed for inclusion in the sale.
+If taxes are not paid current or a payment plan is not arranged within the time constraints identified in the warning letter, then a certified letter will be mailed to all delinquent property owners listed for inclusion in the sale.